smartoptics/sosnmp/docs/source/upgrade.rst

 .. important::

-   We only published 6.2.2 release, and we are not planning to publish any older 6.2 releases.
-The 6.2.2 release was published to ensure a smooth transition for users who are still using the 4.x/5.x/6.0/6.1 releases.
+   We published release >=6.2.2, and we are not planning to publish any older 6.2 releases.
+The new 6.2 releases were published to ensure smooth transition for users who are still using the 4.x/5.x/6.0/6.1 releases.

 Important Changes